ben-manes/gradle-versions-plugin/README.md

 The task withholds a candidate whose version names a pre-release unless the version the build declares is itself a pre-release, so an upgrade never trades a release for a release candidate without being asked.
-A build already on a release candidate keeps being offered newer ones.
+A build already on a release candidate keeps seeing newer ones.
 The markers it recognizes are `alpha`, `beta`, `canary`, `candidate`, `cr`, `dev`, `draft`, `ea`, `eap`, `experimental`, `incubating`, `m`, `milestone`, `nightly`, `pre`, `preview`, `rc`, `snap`, `snapshot` and `unstable`, each matched case-insensitively and only where it